-Bird/Animal Aircraft Strike Hazard
+Bird/Wildlife Aircraft Strike Hazard

 Each year, civil and military aircraft strike thousands of birds.
 The Federal Aviation Administration annually reports at least 2,300 wildlife related strikes involving civil aircraft; the Air Force and Navy/Marine Corps report at least an additional 3,000.
 Strikes involving military aircraft cause in excess of $75 million in damage every year.
 Yet only an estimated 20 percent of actual bird strikes are reported.
 Because pilots and crews use the same low altitude airspace as large concentrations of birds, the prevention of bird strikes is of serious concern to the military.

 DoD continually implements and improves aviation safety programs in an effort to provide the safest flying conditions possible.
 One of these programs is the Bird/Wildlife Aircraft Strike Hazard (BASH) prevention program.
 Throughout the military, air operations, aviation safety, and natural resources personnel work together to reduce the risk of bird and wildlife strikes through the Operational Risk Management process.
 Development and implementation of an effective BASH program requires constant interaction between air station's natural resources, aviation safety, and air operations communities as well as the pilots and aircrews.
 Habitat modifications and scaring birds away from the runways is an integral part of the answer, but understanding the behavior and movements of birds in relation to the airfield environment and military training routes by pilots and aircrews is also a critical factor in reducing bird strikes.